 Entrepreneurial burnout can come at any time but for many, the end of the year is particularly difficult.
-This is a time when business managers and bosses will go into overdrive to ensure a strong finish despite the holiday madness.
+This is a time when business managers and bosses will go into overdrive to ensure a strong finish.
 Through it all, it’s important to keep in mind that you are one of your business’s greatest assets, and a healthy, well-rested and focused version of you is crucial to your success.
 Here are some ways to avoid burning out, or as we call it, Boss Burnout.

-Remember hearing that advice to find a mentor when you were a student?
+Yes.
+Reading business articles such as these is great.
+However, do you remember a student counselor recommending a mentor?
 Well, finding a mentor in business is not a bad idea either.
 You may not have a mentor at the time, but regularly communicating with a peer in business can really help you put things in a broader perspective.
 Having someone that you can bounce thoughts and feelings off will not only clear your mind but it will also help curate your plans for success.

 Who doesn’t want to look better?
 Everyone does.
 But besides fighting the flab, regular exercise is a great way to fight off and even prevent the stress that leads to burnout.
 You’ll get an all-natural high that will have you feeling energized and more positive.
 This new-and-improved you will benefit your business too.
 You don’t need a gym membership or elaborate equipment.
 A simple search on YouTube for “home workout routines” will give you more than enough to get you sweating that stress away.